molstar/molstar/docs/docs/extensions/tunnels.md

 # Tunnel Visualization Extension
 This documentation outlines the usage of the Mol* extension for visualizing tunnels in molecular structures.
 The extension integrates with Mol* to render 3D representations of tunnels using specified data sources and properties.

+The extension is a key component in ChannelsDB, enabling users to visualize tunnels within molecules directly from the database.
+While it is used with ChannelsDB, users can also input their own data or connect to different databases, ensuring versatility across various research environments.

 ## Data Types
 The primary data types involved in tunnel visualization are: